 - have completed the prerequisite papers:

-- In exceptional circumstances the Board of the Faculty of Medicine may approve an exemption from the specified prerequisites.
+- In exceptional circumstances the Academic Board of the Otago Medical School may approve an exemption from the specified prerequisites.

 Structure of the Programme

 - The programme of study shall consist of one of the following: